ethanjli/ublue-forklift-sysext-demo/README.md

 `forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store (which is at both `~/.local/share/forklift/stages` and `/var/lib/forklift/stages`).
-You can query and modify the state of your stage store by running `forklift stage show` and by running other subcommands of `forklift stage`.
+You can query and modify the state of your stage store by running `forklift stage show` and by running other subcommands of `forklift stage`; if you just run `forklift stage`, it will print some information about the available subcommands.

 ## Modify a pallet and use it

-There will be a nicer CLI workflow in the future for modifying pallets, but for now in order to modify your local copy of the pallet you should directly edit files in the Git repo which is your pallet, at `~/.local/share/forklift/pallet`.
-Then you can run `forklift pallet stage` (and reboot again or run `forklift-apply-systemd`) to preview it.
+I will eventually implement a nicer CLI workflow for modifying pallets, but for now in order to modify your local copy of the pallet you should directly edit files in `~/.local/share/forklift/pallet`.
+Then you can run `forklift pallet stage` (and reboot again or run `forklift-stage-apply-systemd` again) to preview it.

 Warning: if you have changes which you haven't pushed up to GitHub/etc. and then you run `forklift pallet switch {pallet-path}@{version-query}`, your modifications to your pallet will all be deleted/overwritten and replaced with the pallet you're switching to!
 If you are thinking of doing that, you should first commit and push your changes to GitHub/GitLab/etc.

 # Explanation

 ## What is Forklift?
-What is a "pallet"?

-Forklift is an experimental prototype tool primarily designed to make it simpler to build custom OS images of non-atomic Linux distros which need to provide a set of Docker Compose apps and/or a custom layer of any OS files (where the specific directories to layer should be decided by the maintainer of the custom OS image, not by Forklift); and to enable users/operators to quickly & cleanly upgrade/downgrade/reprovision their deployment of those Docker Compose apps and OS files without having to re-install the custom OS image.
+Forklift is an experimental prototype tool primarily designed to make it simpler to build OS images (esp. custom images) of non-atomic Linux distros which need to provide a set of Docker Compose apps and/or a custom layer of any OS files (where the specific directories to layer should be decided by the maintainer of the custom OS image, not by Forklift); and to enable users/operators to quickly & cleanly upgrade/downgrade/reprovision their deployment of those Docker Compose apps and OS files without having to re-install the custom OS image.
 Currently Forklift is designed/developed/tested mainly for the Raspberry Pi OS-based